albertintech/apai/docs/congress/cmf/fema/design-response-memorandum.md

 **The Critique.** Research by Nolan McCarty and others finds that changes to primary election rules -- open vs. closed, partisan vs. nonpartisan blanket -- have "little to no effect" on the ideological positions of elected officials.
 Party elites, activists, and donors control the candidate pool upstream of the primary, and primary voters tend to be ideologically motivated regardless of primary type.

 **Does Not Apply.** The Act does not reform primaries.
-It eliminates state-administered primaries for federal offices entirely through the Unified General Election Structure.
+It eliminates state-administered primaries for congressional offices entirely through the Unified General Election Structure.
 All qualified candidates appear directly on the November general election ballot.
 Parties retain full autonomy to conduct internal nominations through caucuses, conventions, or other processes at their own expense, without state election infrastructure.

 The McCarty critique is actually an affirmative argument for the Act's approach.
 If primary rule changes do not moderate outcomes because the primary itself is the structural bottleneck -- a low-turnout, high-intensity selection process dominated by engaged partisans -- then the correct response is to remove the bottleneck rather than to optimize its parameters.
 The Act lets STAR voting sort the full candidate field in a single high-turnout general election, bypassing the structural dynamics that make primary reform ineffective.